 Anyway, Rule 240 originally stated that in the event of a cancellation or flight misconnection, the airline would have to put you on their next flight out, or, if that wasn’t “acceptable,” on the next flight out of a competing airline if that flight would get you to your destination sooner, all at no additional cost to you.
 If only first class was available on the other airline, then they had to upgrade you.
 This only applied in circumstances under the airlines’ control, such as crew failing to show up, or mechanical problems.

 Keep in mind that airlines can change their contracts at any time, and several of the larger ones have done so in recent months.
-And sometimes there isn’t a flight on another airline that will get you there sooner, especially if you’re traveling from or through a so-called “fortress hub,” such as Minneapolis, which is a Northwest Airlines stronghold, or there may be no seats available on the other airline’s next flight.
+And sometimes there isn’t a flight on another airline that will get you there sooner, especially if you’re traveling from or through a so-called “fortress hub,” such as Atlanta, a Delta Airlines stronghold, or there may be no seats available on the other airline’s next flight.
 Also, if you're traveling on a "bulk," "consolidator," or other unpublished airfare, then all bets are off.

 We've noted whether, near as we can tell, the airline will put you in first class on its own (or another carrier's) next flight out.